1Ridwan/k8s-project/README.md

 - **ArgoCD** monitors the Git repository for changes to any manifest file
 - **GitHub Actions** triggers on every push with changes to ./app
   1. Builds the **Docker image** of the 2048 app.
+  2. Scans the image using **Trivy**.
-  2. Pushes the image to **Amazon ECR**.
+  3. Pushes the image to **Amazon ECR**.
-  3. Updates and commits the image tag inside the Kubernetes manifest file using the SHA of the build workflow for clear visibility of which workflow created the image.
+  4. Updates and commits the image tag inside the Kubernetes manifest file using the SHA of the build workflow for clear visibility of which workflow created the image.
-  4. ArgoCD automatically **synchronises** the desired state with the live cluster.
+  5. ArgoCD automatically **synchronises** the desired state with the live cluster.
-  5. New application pods are deployed using rolling updates (old pods remain active until the new ones are healthy).
+  6. New application pods are deployed using rolling updates (old pods remain active until the new ones are healthy).

 This enables **zero-downtime deployments**, **version-controlled infrastructure**, and **rapid feature rollout** by simply committing code changes.